 The FioranoMQ Server provides a pluggable component for both the above domains.
-These components, namely, the Principal Manager and ACL Manager, provide user management and ACL Management services to the server respectively.
-Both of these components require a data Store in order to store the security information that they manage.
+These components, namely the Principal Manager and ACL Manager, provide user management and ACL Management services respectively to the server.
+Both these components require a data Store in order to store the security information that they manage.